 - Time Objection: A great objection for the person who is not ready to commit.
 Or, never likes to commit.
 When setting them up for a session be sure to ask them questions that will help you get clear on their availability to add something new into their life.
 If they say they work 6 days a week and commute an hour each way and you tell them they have to come in 3x a week they are going to believe they don’t have time.
 But, if you hear all that and then ask them to come on their day off or on their way into work once or twice a week as they feel the benefits of working with you they will start to see how they can add more sessions in.

 - “I need to think about it” objection: This also is often the one where they need to talk to their spouse or parent.
 Again, I find this to be an easy excuse in life to use because who is going to argue with that?
-Couple ways to get around this is on your intake forms on your site or in person ask them if they have ever invested in their fitness before.
+A couple of ways to get around this is on your intake forms on your site or in-person ask them if they have ever invested in their fitness before.
 If they have you are less likely to hear this objection.
 If they haven’t then keep in mind this is not just a financial or time commitment this is a big step in their life.
-They’ve not spent money on something that isn’t tangible like jeans, a car etc. So, remember to help them see that you’re the guide for them, the person they can trust to help them get to their why.
+They’ve not spent money on something that isn’t tangible like jeans, a car, etc. So, remember to help them see that you’re the guide for them, the person they can trust to help them get to their why.
 Do not worry about selling them Pilates.
-Focus on connecting them to their why with you.
+Focus on connecting them to their way with you.

 What are some objections you’ve heard?
 Share them in the comments below and I’ll be back to check and give you some tips for overcoming them!